-FinCEN on February 7, 2024, filed Notice of Proposed Rulemaking (RIN 1506-AB54) that would impose requirements on "Reporting Persons" (professionals involved in closing residential real estate transfers, including settlement agents, title insurance agents, escrow agents, and attorneys) to report certain information about "beneficial owners" (similar to the description of beneficial owners under the CTA) for non-financed transfers of residential real estate to a "transferee entity" (such as LLCs, corporations, or partnerships) or "transferee trust."
+- (1) Purpose.
+The purpose of these reporting requirements is to combat and deter money laundering through non-financed residential real estate transfers, because non-financed transfers of residential real estate are subject to less oversight from financial institutions than financed transfers. - (2) General Reporting Requirement.
+The rules impose requirements on "Reporting Persons" (professionals involved in closing residential real estate transfers, including settlement agents, title insurance agents, escrow agents, and attorneys) to report certain information about "beneficial owners" (similar to the description of beneficial owners under the CTA) for non-financed transfers of residential real estate to a "transferee entity" (such as LLCs, corporations, or partnerships) or "transferee trust."
 Only one report is required for each reportable transfer, and rules provide which of the professionals would be required to file the report for particular situations.
-The purpose of these reporting requirements is to combat and deter money laundering through residential real estate transfers.